Mahmud Gawan Madrasa

-Mahmud reportedly built the madrasa with his own money and it functioned like a residential University which was built and maintained on the lines of Madrasa of Khurasan.
+Mahmud reportedly built the madrasa with his own money and it functioned like a residential university which was built and maintained on the lines of Madrasa of Khurasan.
 The imposing and spacious building of the institution is considered as an architectural gem and an important landmark of Bidar.

-The building is one of those put by UNESCO on its "tentative list" to become a World Heritage Site in 2014, under the name Monuments and Forts of the Deccan Sultanate (despite there being a number of different sultanates).
+The structure is a Monument of National Importance, administered by the Archaeological Survey of India (ASI) since 1914.
+In 2014, UNESCO placed the building on its "tentative list" to become a World Heritage Site, under the name Monuments and Forts of the Deccan Sultanate.